-How customer relationship management (CRM) with big data approach can transform data into actionable insight especially for mobile banking customers.
-Big data will make a big transformation in managing customers and it will affect long-term bank-customer relationship.
-This study seeks to provide a better understanding of banking system in considering CRM with big data enabled, and then explores the value of big data.
-Finally, the main challenges of its deployment of Big data for CRM in Banks.
+So, one need to analyze and find out how customer relationship management (CRM) with the help of big data can help banks and its customers to gain better understanding of each other.
+This will bring a big transformation in managing customers and will also affect long-term bank-customer relationship.
+This study will help to provide a better understanding of banking system and the importance of CRM in banking sector.
+Also, it will highlight how in current situation CRM equipped with big data will bring big change in banking sector.
+Finally, it will also discuss the main challenges of deployment of Big data for CRM in Banks.